wp-slimstat/wp-slimstat/readme.txt

 You can also use the corresponding setting under Options > Advanced, and disable outbound link tracking for *all* the external links in your site.

-= Why does WP SlimStat show more page views than actual pages clicked by a user? = "Phantom" page views can occur when a user's browser does automatic feed retrieval, [link pre-fetching](https://developer.mozilla.org/en/Link_prefetching_FAQ), or a page refresh.
-WP SlimStat tracks these because they are valid requests from that user's browser and are indistinguishable from user link clicks.
-You can ignore these visits setting the corresponding option in SlimStat > Settings > Filters
+= Why does Slimstat show more page views than actual pages clicked by a user? = "Phantom" page views can occur when a user's browser does automatic feed retrieval, [link pre-fetching](https://developer.mozilla.org/en/Link_prefetching_FAQ), or a page refresh.
+Slimstat tracks these because they are valid requests from that user's browser and are indistinguishable from user link clicks.
+You can ignore these visits setting the corresponding option in Slimstat > Settings > Filters

-= Why can't WP SlimStat track visitors using IPv6? = IPv6 support, as of today, is still limited both in PHP and MySQL.
+= Why can't Slimstat track visitors using IPv6? =
+IPv6 support, as of today, is still limited both in PHP and MySQL.
 There are a few workarounds that could be implemented, but this would make the DB structure less optimized, add overhead for tracking regular requests, and you would have a half-baked product.

-= How do I prevent WP SlimStat from tracking spammers? = Go to SlimStat > Settings > Filters and set "Ignore Spammers" to YES.
+= How do I prevent Slimstat from tracking spammers? = Go to Slimstat > Settings > Filters and set "Ignore Spammers" to YES.

 = Can I add/show reports on my website? =
 Yes, you can.
-WP SlimStat offers two ways of displaying its reports on your website.
+Slimstat offers two ways of displaying its reports on your website.

 *Via shortcodes*

-Please download and install [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) to enable shortcode support in WP SlimStat.
+Please download and install [WP Slimstat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) to enable shortcode support in Slimstat.

 You will need to edit your template and add something like this where you want your metrics to appear: